Online camp signup is easy!

 Head Softball Coach

 J.T.
-D'Amico enters his sixth season on the Washington coaching staff in 2014.
+D'Amico enters his seventh season on the Washington coaching staff in 2015.